newhoa/victory-gtk-theme/README.md

 ![VictoryGtk Dark with Breeze Icons](https://i.imgur.com/TUcBLWO.png "VictoryGtk Medium with Breeze Icons")

-Above: VictoryGtk Medium with Breeze Icons
+Above: VictoryGtk Dark with Breeze Icons

 <a name="about"></a>